Board of trustees

 Senior management team

 Alison Richards – Responsible Officer/Head of Quality (Chair)

 Charlotte von Bulow – Founder and Group Development Director

 Jonathan Code – Director of Crossfields International and Lecturer

-Cécile Ithurbide – Head of Executive and Academic Administration, Deputy Director of Crossfields Europa
+Cécile Ithurbide – Head of Finance and Executive Administration, Deputy Director Crossfields Europa

 Louise Doliczny – Head of Qualification Development